-III Students will learn about Teaching using chalk Discussions in class will help the basic and board; Power point students gather better concepts of biodiversity presentations; Group understanding.
+III Students will learn about the basic Teaching using chalk and board; Power point Discussions in class will help students gather better concepts of biodiversity 1 · · · understanding.
 In the practical and discussion sessions in classes, student will study them in characteristic features of the class depth algae and fungi IV Students will learn about Teaching using chalk Discussions in class will help the basic and students gather better concepts of biodiversity board; Power point understanding.
 In the practical and presentations; Group classes, student will study them in characteristic features of discussion sessions in depth bryophytes and the pteridophytes class